victormln/laravel-tactician/Readme.md

 Laravel tactician includes some useful middleware you can use in your commands

-- Database Transactions: This Middleware will run the command inside a database transaction, if any exception is thrown the transaction won't be committed and the database will stay intact, you can find this middleware in `Joselfonseca\LaravelTactician\Middleware\DatabaseTransactions`.
+- Database Transactions: This Middleware will run the command inside a database transaction, if any exception is thrown the transaction won't be committed and the database will stay intact, you can find this middleware in `Victormln\LaravelTactician\Middleware\DatabaseTransactions`.

 ## Change log